AntidoteDB/antidote_ts_client/README.md

 Each operation returns a vector clock indicating the time after the operation.
 At each request to Antidote a vector clock can be given to force a minimum time for the snapshot used in the request.

-This library always stores the latest returned vector clock in the `lastCommitTimestamp` field of the connection and automatically passes the value stored in this field with every request made.
+This library always stores the latest returned vector clock in the `lastCommitTimestamp` field of the connection.

+When a transaction or operation is started the vector clock in the `minSnapshotTime` field is used as the minimum snapshot time.
+When `monotonicSnapshots` is set to `true`, the clock of `minSnapshotTime` will automatically be updated if `lastCommitTimestamp` is updated.

 ## Transactions

 A transaction can be started with the `startTransaction` method on the connection object.
-This gives a transaction object, which has methods to read objects, update objects, and to commit the transaction.
+This gives a transaction object, which provides a similar interface to the main `antidote` connction object.
+In addition there is a `commit` method to commit the transaction.

+    let tx = await antidote.startTransaction()
+    // create object reference bound to the transaction: let reg = tx.multiValueRegister<number>("some-key");

+    // read the register in the transaction: let vals = await reg.read();

+    // update the register based on current values let newval = f(vals)
+    await tx.update(
+        reg.set(newval)
+    )
+    await tx.commit()

 # Develop